Bogdan-Lyashenko/Under-the-hood-ReactJS/stack/book/Part-5.md

 });
 ```

-Okay, after event listeners we set DOM attributes and DOM properties values.
-Same as before, for attributes, make sure there are not one of `RESERVED_PROPS, it’s actually `prop` like `children` or `dangerouslySetInnerHTML`.
+Okay, after the event listeners, we set DOM attribute and DOM property values.
+Same as before, for attributes we make sure they are not one of the `RESERVED_PROPS`, that it’s actually `prop`, like `children` or `dangerouslySetInnerHTML`.

-During processing last and next props we computed `styleUpdates` config and pass it now to `CSSPropertyOperations` module.
+During the processing of the last and next props, we computed the `styleUpdates` config and now pass it to the `CSSPropertyOperations` module.

-Well, and we’ve finished with properties updating.
+Well, we’ve finished updating the properties.
 Let’s move on.

 ### Alright, we’ve finished *Part 5*.